Ashu70/DataScience_Portfolio/README.md

 - Created a Confusion matrix and calculated accuracy, Precision, Recall, and F1 Score (got an accuracy of 74.15%)
 - Filled the survival column of Test data with the help of the Decision tree ML model created.

+### Notebook
+You can access the Jupyter Notebook containing the analysis for this project by clicking [here](https://github.com/Ashu70/DataScience_Portfolio/blob/main/Titanic_Machine_Learning_from_Disaster.ipynb)

 ## Future Projects
 Stay tuned for more exciting data science projects!
 I will be adding further analyses and explorations to this portfolio.